How Does Laser Hair Removal Work?

 In addition, hair removal results vary by body part.
 The chest, armpits, and perineum respond best, usually achieving desired results after 3 to 6 treatments.
 Hair on the limbs, face, and neck follows.
 However, hair and beards respond poorly, while women's upper lip hair requires the most treatments, typically 5 to 12.

-PZLASER has been deeply involved in the field of laser hair removal for 20 years and understands the pain points that physicians encounter during the laser hair removal process.
+PZLASER has been deeply involved in the field of laser diode hair removal for 20 years and understands the pain points that physicians encounter during the laser hair removal process.
 After 3 years of research and clinical trials, we have released the latest generation of EOSICE hair removal laser machine.
 This cutting-edge device utilizes optical waveguide technology for energy emission, resulting in significantly enhanced hair removal efficacy for stubborn and tender facial and nasal hair.
 As a result, the overall treatment duration is reduced.

 How Do Waveguides Enhance the Performance of Laser Hair Removal?